-- The history and mission of the Catholic Church in health care and social services and its unique role in today’s society
+- Explain the unique role of the history and mission of the Catholic Church in health and social services within today’s society

 - Articulate with comfort and an enriched vocabulary how your leadership upholds the vision of a health organization with Catholic identity

 - Reflect on mission, values and ethics, as well as the principles of Catholic Social Teaching in relation to your leadership, organization and the importance of inclusion

 - Discuss Catholic church teachings, possible implications and challenges, and identify opportunities to bring clarity and understanding, as well as growth and learning